omniharmonic/ethboulder/README.md

 ---

-*Experience digital harmony at the intersection of art, technology, and consciousness.*
+*Experience digital harmony at the intersection of blockchain technology, consciousness, and the Boulder ecosystem.*